 There’s a lot of varying opinion regarding the possibilities and probabilities of a Golden Horde, and how far (or not so far) they might get from any given population center.
 (I’ve written a number of articles on the subject over the years.)

-That said, under extreme conditions of desperation without hope of external “help”, some will give up as they weaken, while others will desperately extend outward on the prowl for food, supplies, and whatever they need.
-Still others will individually or by group take advantage of ‘without rule of law’ because they are who they are.
+Under extreme conditions of desperation without hope of external “help”, some will give up as they weaken, while others will desperately extend outward, roving, on the prowl for food, supplies, and whatever they need.
+Still others will individually, or by group, take advantage of ‘without rule of law’ because they are who they are.
 It will be dangerous times indeed.

 And let me preface this by saying:

 I hope this type of situation never happens!

 While a physical confrontation may be a last resort, and perhaps unavoidable under some circumstances, one would think that all efforts should be made to avoid the chance of confrontation to begin with.